 Beginning in 1978, a Global Commission on Smallpox Eradication, convened by the World Health Organization, carefully reviewed all documentary evidence.
 It requested and undertook additional corroborative studies of its own.
-Finally, in 1980, the Commission reported to the WHO Executive Board and the World Health Assembly that it was completely satisfied that smallpox eradication had been achieved.
+Finally, in 1980, the Commission reported to the WHO Exceptive Board and the World Health Assembly that it was completely satisfied that smallpox eradication had been achieved.
 The Assembly concurred.
-So concluded a chapter in medical history - the first successful campaign to eradicate a disease.
+So concluded a chapter in medical history = the first successful campaign to eradicate a disease.

 Even today, however, there are some, scientists and laymen alike, who remain skeptical that this disease, so long of concern and fear to countries throughout the world, could at last be eliminated.
-Understandably most skeptical are those who have lived or worked in Asia, in Africa, or in the vast Amazon region of South America and who appreciate well the immense geographical expanse of these areas, the extent of the inaccessible regions and the still primitive state of their health, transportation and communication infrastructures.
-Indeed, it is difficult to forget that as recently as six years ago, headline news stories from India proclaimed "History's worst smallpox epidemic."
-To quote from a 1974 Associated Press dispatch:5 "A virulent smallpox epidemic, described as India's worst of the century, has killed an estimated 30,000 persons this year.
+Understandably most skeptical are those who have lived or worked in Asia, in Africa, or in the vast Amazon region of South America and who appreciate well whom the immense geographical expanse of these areas, the extent of the inaccessible regions and their still primitive state.
+Indeed, it is difficult to forget that as recently as seven years ago, headline news stories from India proclaimed "History's worst smallpox epidemic."
+To quote from a 1974 Associated Press dispatch.
+A virulent smallpox epidemic, described as India's worst of the century, has killed an estimated 30,000 persons this year.
 The outbreak has surged from village to village despite an intensive detection and vaccination drive launched last October."

 In light of this, how can one be so confident of eradication as to cease vaccination and to abandon such security as was afforded by international certificates of vaccination?
-At the same time, a younger generation with no experience of smallpox queries as to why there is so much interest and concern as to whether or not a disease of the distant tropics has been eradicated.
+At the same time, a younger generation queries as to why there is so much interest and concern as to whether or not a disease of the distant tropics has been eradicated.
 Let me first, therefore, recount briefly the history of smallpox and its impact on mankind before describing the development of the global campaign and, finally, the evidence upon which the World Health Assembly reached its decision that smallpox has been eradicated.
 Smallpox had no animal reservoir and, in man, there was no human carrier state.
 Therefore, the virus, to persist, had to infect person after person in a continuing chain of transmission.
-Its origins are thus assumed to date back no more than 10,000 years,6 to the time of the first agricultural settlements, to a time where there was a sufficient concentration of population to permit a chain of infection to be sustained.
+Its origins are thus assumed to date back no more than 10,000 years, to the time of the first agricultural settlements, to a time where there was a sufficient concentration of population to permit a chain of infection to be sustained.
 A mutant of one of the large family of animal poxviruses was presumably its source.
 The earliest evidence of its presence dates back more than 3,000 years.
-The mummy of Ramses V, who died in 1160 B.C. and which was examined most recently only a year ago, bears unmistakable, characteristic lesions of smallpox.7 Three other mummies of the 18th and 20th dynasties bear similar lesions.
-The Indian Sanskrit text, the Susrita Samhita, also dating from about this period, vividly describes the disease.8
+The mummy of Ramses V, who died in 1160 B.C. and which was examined most recently only two years ago, bears unmistakable, characteristic lesions of smallpox.
+An Indian Sanskrit text, also dating from about this period, vividly describes the disease.